elabftw/elabctl/README.md

 * Create an account on [DigitalOcean](https://cloud.digitalocean.com/registrations/new)

-* Create a droplet with Ubuntu 14.04 x64
+* Create a droplet with Ubuntu 14.04 x64 (works also with 14.10)

 * Open a terminal and SSH to your droplet (the root password is in your mailbox)